 Earlier in your life, you wondered what was going to happen next.
 Well, here’s where everything comes together and you see it happening.
 Someone who has been on your path several times is heading in the same direction with you.
 There were three key stages in your lives prior to this.
 Primary school, the summer holidays before you began college, and the first year of college itself (their second).
 You think that after they’re not there not year or so, that’s it.
 Just like everything else that passes.

 A simple funny little message from you and your contact is back.
 Of all the people in his life, he hasn’t forgotten about you.
 You remember the first time he ever complimented you.
 It turns out that the time apart was a very small part of your lives.
 As we got closer, I was frightened that it would all be taken away.
 I didn’t think he was beginning to feel what I did.
 But let’s look back on some key signs I may have overlooked at the time.

-- The look in his eyes when he thought you were close to somebody else hits you
+- The look in his eyes when he thought you were near somebody else hits you.

 It’s him – he’s your happiness